 here, so where is here?

 "Learning to run your life is a lot easier then just trying to run away from your life."

-avoid the effort of finding more healthy activities.
-An
+interesting personality, or avoid the effort of finding more healthy

 is when defensive measures are diminished, compromised or lacking and you

 are susceptibility to injury or attack.
 It's the inability (of a system or

 a unit) to withstand the effects of a hostile environment.
 A window of

 vulnerability (WoV) is a time frame where someone is exposed to danger.

 It's easy for me to say don't go down that road, your

 just wasting time and causing more harm then good.
 The